stargate/data-api/README.md

 ## Quick Start

-Most users will want to use the JSON API through a client library such as the [stargate-mongoose](https://github.com/stargate/stargate-mongoose) for JavaScript development.
+Most users will want to use the DATA API through a client library such as the [stargate-mongoose](https://github.com/stargate/stargate-mongoose) for JavaScript development.
 See the [stargate-mongoose-sample-apps](https://github.com/stargate/stargate-mongoose-sample-apps) for a quick demonstration.

-The quickest way to test out the JSON API directly is to start a local copy of the service and supporting infrastructure using the [Docker compose](docker-compose) scripts:
+The quickest way to test out the DATA API directly is to start a local copy of the service and supporting infrastructure using the [Docker compose](docker-compose) scripts:

 ```shell
 cd docker-compose
 ./start_dse_next_dev_mode.sh
 ```

-This starts an instance of the JSON API along with a Stargate coordinator node in "developer mode" (with DataStax Enterprise 6.8 embedded).
+This starts an instance of the DATA API along with a Stargate coordinator node in "developer mode" (with DataStax Enterprise 6.8 embedded).

 > **Warning**
-> Running this script with no options will use the latest `v1` tagged version of JSON API and latest `v2` tagged version of the Stargate coordinator.
+> Running this script with no options will use the latest `v1` tagged version of DATA API and latest `v2` tagged version of the Stargate coordinator.
 Therefore, if you have these tags already present in your local Docker from other development/testing, those are the images that will be used.
 See our Docker compose [README](docker-compose/README.md) to see additional options.

 Once the services are up, you can access the Swagger endpoint at: http://localhost:8181/swagger-ui/

-We also have a Postman collection you can use to learn about the various operations supported by the JSON API as part of the [Stargate-Cassandra](https://www.postman.com/datastax/workspace/stargate-cassandra/overview) workspace.
+We also have a Postman collection you can use to learn about the various operations supported by the DATA API as part of the [Stargate-Cassandra](https://www.postman.com/datastax/workspace/stargate-cassandra/overview) workspace.

 ## Concepts